 Drywall has two compounds that are lightweight and all-purpose.
 They are simple to work and also have a shelf life at room temperature of about nine months.
-Depending on what part of the house you have to repair, you have various types and quantities buckets of the material.
-The difference amind lightweight and all-purpose products are that lightweight product weighs about a third less than all-purpose.
+Depending on what part of the house you have to repair, you have various types and quantities of buckets of the material.
+The difference amind lightweight and all-purpose products are that lightweight product weighs about a third less than all-purpose ones.
 In this way, it dries easier and faster.

 Prevent Doorknob Damage

 Take care during the time you are using the drywall.
 It’s recommended to use a peel-and-stick patch to cover doorknob holes.
-As a result, you prevent the doorknob damages.
+As a result, you prevent the doorknob damage.
 If you don’t know, the patch is an aluminum screen covered by fiberglass mesh.
 You have to peel off its backing and press the patch in place.
 After that, to apply drywall compound, use a drywall knife.

 Start the repair with the severely damaged outside corners.
 For that, you have to cut the corner bead with a hacksaw.
 After that, you can use a nail bar to pry off the damaged section of the corner bead.

 You can cut the new section of the corner bead to length and attach it with nails.
 Remember, if the surrounding paint is glossy, take care of it before proceeding to the other step.
 At the end of this part finish the repair with several coats of drywall compound.
 The last coats applied have to be made with the taping knife.

 In this step, you have to use an abrasive-coated foam block, known as a sanding sponge, to smooth a working crack.
 These cracks you can find below a window or above a door.